robomics/2022-sbi-ci-workshop/README.md

 #### 2. Rename the file (this will enable syntax highlightning and linting) and/or edit the file
 ![img3.jpg](.readme-assets/img3.jpg)

-#### 3. Scroll to the bottom of the page, customize the commit message and description (optional) and commit changes
+#### 3. Scroll to the bottom of the page, customize the commit message and description (optional).
+Then commit changes
 ![img4.jpg](.readme-assets/img4.jpg)

 #### 4. Head over to the Actions tab and monitor workflow progress